allegro/allegro.tech/_posts/2015-01-29-Content-headers-or-how-to-version-api.md

 layout: post
 title: Content headers or how to version your API?
 author: krzysztof.debski
-tags: [tech,java, rest, version, api, headers, http]
+tags: [java, rest, version, api, headers, http]
 ---

 When you publish your service API it is crucial to make it easy to upgrade.
 If you forget about it, you might end up in dependency hell.